metacpan/metacpan-cpan-extracted/distros/M/Module-Generic/README.md

 system is not activated and hence anyone may access and possibly modify the content of your object.

-If the module runs under mod\_perl, it is recognised and a clean up registered routine is declared to Apache to clean up the content of the object.
+If the module runs under mod\_perl, and assuming you have set the variable `GlobalRequest` in your Apache configuration, it is recognised and a clean up registered routine is declared to Apache to clean up the content of the object.

 as\_hash
 --------